Laskya/Search_Visualizotion/README.md

 If yes that's good<br>
 If no that's still good<br>

-For now there's no async I/O so clicking buttons will have some visible delay
+For now there's no async I/O so clicking buttons will have some visible delay and only one algorithm A*
-> I'll fix that sometime
+> I'll fix that sometime and some more algorithms

 ## Tutorial
 Clicking <kbd>R</kbd> restarts the algorithm only when paused<br>